amoradi/scintilla/README.md

 - grants ability to plot multiple datasets within the same spark frame
 - filter data based on `range`
+- lacking: drawing curve algo. todo 0.1.0
 - lacking: add `clip` to frame.
-- lacking: drawing curve algo

 **style**

 - intra-data colorization
   - solid and gradient masks can applied to data. from any set of data.
   - stroke and fill
-- lacking: spot/dots
+- lacking: markers. todo 0.1.0

 ### TODO